MHD22/201-reading-notes/class-14.md

 ### _______________________________

+## Animations

+- Transitions do a great job of building out visual interactions from one state to another, and are perfect for these kinds of single state changes.
+However, when more control is required, transitions need to have multiple states.
+In return, this is where animations pick up where transitions leave off.

+#### Animations Keyframes

+- To set multiple points at which an element should undergo a transition, use the `@keyframes` rule.
+The `@keyframes`rule includes the animation name, any animation breakpoints, and the properties intended to be animated.

+- Fortunately animations, just like transitions, can be written out in a shorthand format.
+This is accomplished with one animation property, rather than multiple declarations.
+The order of values within the animation property should be `animation-name`, `animation-duration`, `animation-timing-function`, `animation-delay`, `animation-iteration-count`, `animation-direction`, `animation-fill-mode`, and lastly `animation-play-state`.

+### _______________________________

 ### This file wrote by [Mohamad Saad Eddin](https://github.com/MHD22).
 ***you can visit my profile and follow me.***
 ### __________________________